Aftermarket Mustang Part Materials ExplainedLast Updated June 13, 2023 | Meghan Drummond

 One negative to consider is that at extreme heat (like, 752 degrees Fahrenheit extreme) ABS plastic will break down into its components, one of which can cause cancer.
 Quite frankly though, if the ambient temperature is 752 degrees you have other concerns that are much more pressing.

 In order to shape ABS plastic into a part that can fit your car, it has to be mixed with something, usually granular fillers.
 This makes the material stiff, but it can cause the parts to break down with age.
-ABS parts don’t always age well, especially if asked to withstand weather.
+ABS parts don’t always age well, especially if asked to withstand the weather.
 ABS parts also do not fare well when forced to deal with chemicals and are likely to break down.

 If it’s good enough for missiles and spacecraft, it’s a safe bet that it’s good enough for your Mustang.
-Carbon fiber is very strong, light and expensive.
+Carbon fiber is very strong, light, and expensive.

 Carbon fiber is typically used in high-end vehicles associated with racing.
 This is due to carbon fiber’s incredible lightness.
-In terms of strength to weight ratio, carbon fiber really is in its own class.
+In terms of strength-to-weight ratio, carbon fiber really is in its own class.

 Vipers, Shelbys, and Corvettes all are available now with a carbon fiber aero package.
 The Shelby GT350R is almost sixty pounds lighter than its brethren, allowing it to corner like no other.
 Very few cars are made entirely out of carbon fiber, though Ford is planning on releasing a special carbon edition of the next GT that will be made out of carbon fiber.

 The major downside to carbon fiber is the cost.
 As explained, making carbon fiber takes a lot of steps and is very involved.
 It’s also the newest of these materials and there is a premium price on new.
-Right now, carbon fiber costs approximately sixteen dollars per a pound to create, and that’s before any shaping or designing takes place.
-Contrast that to a dollar per a pound of steel and you’ll understand why carbon fiber bodies haven’t taken off.
+Right now, carbon fiber costs approximately sixteen dollars per pound to create, and that’s before any shaping or designing takes place.
+Contrast that to a dollar per pound of steel and you’ll understand why carbon fiber bodies haven’t taken off.

 There are companies working to drive down the price of carbon fiber, and discovering ways that carbon fiber can benefit manufacturing in a way that will make it more cost effective.
 Even taking these discoveries into account carbon fiber would have to drop down to five dollars a pound in order to be competitive.
 In the meantime,carbon fiber aftermarket parts are available either for people who are drawn to the durability or the lightness.